Abuse during childbirth: North and South America

 Some sources refer to North American obstetricians and gynecologists, especially between the 1950s and 1980s, practicing what was called the husband's stitch, which involves placing extra stitches in the woman's vagina after the episiotomy or the natural tearing that occurs during childbirth.
 This procedure was supposedly performed to increase the husband's future sexual pleasure and often caused long-term pain and discomfort for the woman.
 There is no proof that such a practice was widespread in North America, but mentions of it frequently appear in studies about episiotomy in certain American countries such as Brazil.

 There has been a more recent highlight on North American doctors' treatment of pregnant women.
 The growing idea is that there has been a "redressing" of obstetric violence and that women's right to choice has been compromised in some situations.
 In instances where the lives of the woman and the fetus are endangered, the woman has the right to refuse care through procedures such as caesarean section, episiotomy, or vacuum-assisted delivery.
-Women are often coerced into having these invasive procedures, despite the fact that such coercion has been found to cause long-lasting damage with many women comparing the experience to rape.
+Women are often coerced into having these invasive procedures, even though such coercion has been found to cause long-lasting damage, with many women comparing the experience to rape.

 The term "obstetric violence" is particularly used in Latin American countries, where the law prohibits such mistreatment.
 These laws exist in several Latin American countries, including Argentina, Puerto Rico and Venezuela.

-Research into obstetric violence at two public hospitals in Mexico analyzing the birthing experiences for one month of 2012 found that physical abuse, verbal abuse, and discrimination occurred openly throughout the facilities.
-Women receiving government assisted insurance were subjected to the most discrimination from the healthcare professionals.
+Research into obstetric violence at two public hospitals in Mexico, analyzing the birthing experiences for one month of 2012, found that physical abuse, verbal abuse, and discrimination occurred openly throughout the facilities.
+Women receiving government-assisted insurance were subjected to the most discrimination from the healthcare professionals.